 Yes.
 If you are waiting for your plasticized licence, make sure you have your provisional driver’s licence with you whenever you drive.
 Note that your provisional driver’s licence must be signed in order to be valid.

-If you are waiting to receive your metal licence plate for a particular vehicle, make sure you have a paper copy of your temporary licence plate when driving the vehicle in question.
+If you are waiting to receive your metal licence plate for a particular vehicle, make sure you have your temporary paper licence plate when driving the vehicle in question.
 Note that your temporary licence plate must be signed in order to be valid.

 Temporary licence plates and provisional driver’s licences must be printed on white letter size paper (8 ½ x 11 inches).